zeroecco/boundless/documentation/site/pages/introduction/proof-lifecycle.md

 ### zkVM

-The Boundless stack is currently only built for RISC Zero’s zkVM.
+The Boundless stack is currently only built for RISC Zero's zkVM.
 The zkVM executes and proves a Rust program to produce a STARK/SNARK proof. zkVM docs are detailed and explain a lot.

 ## Where Does Boundless Fit into Your App? \[Mix in pieces from here above]